CoolProp/CoolProp/Web/coolprop/LowLevelAPI.rst

 .. warning::

-    While the warning about the computational overhead when generating AbstractState instances is more a recommendation, it is *required* that you allocate as few AbstractState instances as possible when using the :ref:`low-level interface <tabular_interpolation>`.
+    While the warning about the computational overhead when generating AbstractState instances is more a recommendation, it is *required* that you allocate as few AbstractState instances as possible when using the :ref:`tabular backends (TTSE & Bicubic) <tabular_interpolation>`.

 .. warning::